Anwar Badakhshani

 Muhammad Anwar Badakhshani (1932 – 13 August 2024) was an Afghan-born Pakistani scholar, writer and educator, known for his contributions to Islamic jurisprudence and literature.
 Born in Badakhshan, Afghanistan, he pursued his early education under the guidance of his uncle, Maulana Muhammad Sharif, before relocating to Pakistan in 1965 for advanced studies.
 Badakhshani's academic journey led him to esteemed institutions such as Jamia Farooqia and Jamia Uloom-ul-Islamia.
 His career spanned several decades, during which he taught various Islamic sciences and authored over forty books in Arabic and Persian.
 He also translated the Quran into Persian (Dari), a widely published and recognized work.

 Early life and education

 Muhammad Anwar Badakhshani was born in Badakhshan, Afghanistan in 1932.
-He received his initial education from his uncle Maulana Muhammad Sharif (a disciple of Mufti Kifayatullah).
+He received his initial education from his uncle Maulana Muhammad Sharif (a disciple of Kifayatullah Dehlawi).
 Badakhshani then moved to Pakistan around 1965 for further education.
 Here he got knowledge in Anjuman Taleem Al-Qur'an Kohat, Jamia Islamia Akora Khattak and Darul Uloom Islamia Saidu Sharif.
 Maulana Sheikh Abdul Ghaffar, Muhammad Fareed, Sheikh Fazl Elahi, Sheikh Khan Bahadur Martung, Sheikh Latafat Rahman Swati are among his famous teachers.

 Later, he moved to Jamia Uloom-ul-Islamia Banuri Town and acquired the Hadith study from Yusuf Banuri, Wali Hasan Tonki, Maulana Misbahullah Shah, Maulana Idris Meerthi, Maulana Badi-ul-Zaman, Maulana Fazal Muhammad Swati.
 And he got Tafsir study from Ghulamullah Khan.